unfoldingWord-dev/Unlocked-Bible-Notes-Info/docs/features.rst

-The main features of the UBN
+The Main Features of the UBN
 ============================

 The UBN is to have these main features: